Siam Shade: Siam Sophia and lawsuits

 Reno provided live support for the three "Siam Sophia" concerts in 2025.

 On November 4, 2024, a message was posted on Natchin's official website that revealed he, Hideki, Kazuma and Jun-ji had amicably settled a lawsuit they filed against Daita in 2019.
 It further stated that although all five will officially be members of Siam Shade, it would become common for the four of them to perform without Daita.
 Two weeks later, it was announced that they would hold a joint live with Sophia to commemorate the 30th anniversary of their debuts; both bands made their major label debuts in October 1995.
 It was held at Osaka-jō Hall on February 9, 2025, under the name 1995 Siam Sophia-G, with the "G" referring to Garage Sale; a comedy duo who also debuted the same year and who served as hosts of the event.
 The concert garnered an audience of 8,000, and saw the four-member lineup supported by Vivid guitarist Reno.
-On May 29, 2025, it was announced that Siam Sophia would be performing at the Lunatic Fest hosted by Luna Sea on November 8.
-On June 13, Siam Sophia announced they would be holding the "2025 Siam Sophia Final" concert at the newly-opened Toyota Arena Tokyo on October 13.
+On May 29, 2025, it was announced that Siam Sophia would be performing at the 2025 edition of Luna Sea's Lunatic Fest on November 8.
+On June 13, Siam Sophia announced they would be holding the "2025 Siam Sophia Final" concert at the newly opened Toyota Arena Tokyo on October 13.

 On October 1, 2025, Daita posted a message on his official website detailing the previously mentioned lawsuit against him and a second lawsuit that was filed against a third party by the other four members, and said that he had recently filed one against the four himself.
 He explained that for Siam Shade's 2011 reunion concerts, it was decided that an association Daita knew would be in charge of allocating the charitable proceeds for reconstruction from the earthquake, and that Daita's personal company would be tasked with managing the profits from the shows and merchandise and distributing them to the five members equally.
 The former was done so with advice from a representative of the band's former agency, while the latter was decided because Daita was the only member that had a legal company that could do so.
 However, the other four members began to suspect the donation recipient was using the money for non-reconstructive means and that Daita's company was skimming from the profits, and filed two separate lawsuits.
 The former was dismissed after the court found that the proceeds had in-fact been used appropriately, and the latter was settled at the judge's direction.
 Daita wrote that although technically a settlement, the money ultimately distributed to the band members was what had been originally agreed upon, it was simply paid directly to them instead of going through his company.